The Effects of Concerta Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Problems concentrating without the drug.

-The duration of the withdrawal process really depends on the length of the addiction and the individual’s body chemistry.
-Typically, stimulant withdrawal can last from one to two weeks.
+The duration of the Concerta withdrawal process really depends on the length of the addiction and the individual’s body chemistry.
+Typically, stimulant withdrawal can last for one to two weeks.
 Withdrawal symptoms can be mild or severe and can occur anywhere inside this window of time.

 NOTE: It is smart to detox under close medical supervision, such as in a rehab facility, because of the risk of depression during withdrawal and the possibility that underlying mental disorders may be revealed during the detox process.